 For example for a frequency of 300 hz, w = 2.π.f = 2 x (3.1416) x 300 = 1884.96 rad / sec.

-How to calculate the Impedance of an inductor?
+How to calculate the Inductance of inductor?

-Obtain the impedance of a 25 mH inductor at 300 Hz.
+How to obtain the impedance of a 25 mH inductor at 300 Hz.

 Z = 2 x π x 300hz x 25mH = 2 x (3.1416) x 300 x 0.025 = 47.124 ohms